roblaing/erlang_mooc/README.md

 but one criticism I have of Professor Thompson's course is while he touches on specifications, documentation, and testing, he doesn't give them the supremacy I feel the deserve.

-To train myself in Erlang concurrently (pun intended) with its specification, typing, documentation and various testing tools, I structured my <a href="https://erlang.org/doc/design_principles/applications.html#directory-structure">subdirectories</a>
+To train myself in Erlang while developing the good habits of the HTDP school, I structured my <a href="https://erlang.org/doc/design_principles/applications.html#directory-structure">subdirectories</a>
 roughly according to the recommendations: